Guohaoliu66/diversity_global_aquatic_insect/README.md

 ## Environmental Requirements

 ### Hardware Requirements
-Because of the size of the EPTO database, a standard computer with enough memory to support user-defined operations is required.
+Because of the size of the EPTO database (Approx. 3.2GB), a standard computer with enough memory to support user-defined operations is required.
 We recommend a computer with the following specifications:
 Memory: 16+ GB
 CPU: 4+ cores